pshomov/pshomov.github.io/_posts/common-problems-with-mvvm-apps.md

 Those few who have read my blog before might remember me raving about the combo [Fody.PropertyChanged + MVVMCommand](/worry-free-mvvm-with-xamarin-forms/).
 I was pretty excited to get some good comments on that post and it is really [the comments](/worry-free-mvvm-with-xamarin-forms/#comments) that are the reason I am writing this post.

-I have to say it right away - I am not very experienced writing MVVM apps.
+~~I have to say it right away - I am not very experienced writing MVVM apps.
 I am quite experienced developer (~20 years of experience) but I just haven't been around **native desktop** app development in the last 10 years.
 I did find myself involved recently however in Xamarin.Forms mobile apps and I must say MVVM is pretty nice.
-I should mention I have been doing a lot of web development in JavaScript both server and client side which should bring back a bit of credibility to my observations.
+I should mention I have been doing a lot of web development in JavaScript both server and client side which should bring back a bit of credibility to my observations.~~

+I realized I seem to have underplayed myself so here is what I would rather say - I have read and watched a lot connected with MVVM and have about 1 year of on/off writing MVVM apps(Xamarin Forms).
+I also have been using or examining UI frameworks in JavaScript, Ruby, Python.
+Mostly JavaScript though.

 So after being around [AngularJS](http://angularjs.org) and [React](http://facebook.github.io/react/) here are the things that I find wrong with most of the examples of MVVM apps I find on the web: